CorySanin/Kitten-for-CSGO/README.md

 your own.
 Which brings us to...

 ## Creating kits
-First thing is making a folder fot the kit.
+First thing is making a folder for the kit.
 Create a directory in the Kitten folder you chose to use and call it whatever you want the kit to be called.
 Inside, you'll need to have these audio files: